stellasphere/eobject/README.md

 The order of the query strings does not matter, but the name of the key must exactly match the name of the argument in the function, including the case.
 **Example:**
-If the argument name is firstName:
+If the argument name is `firstName`:
 `/users/add?firstName=example@example.com` - *Will Work*
 `/users/add?FirstName=example@example.com` - Will Not Work
 `/users/add?firstname=example@example.com` - Will Not Work

+Thus, it is recommended that function names do be named in lower-case.
+In the future, function names will become case-insensitive.

 ### Pulling arguments from the request body
 eobject also has the option of pulling argument data from a JSON-formatted body of a HTTP request. **This functionality must be enabled via the `acceptbodyfunctionarguments` option in the [settings] (#settings-options) in order to be used.**